White CapFeed conversion is the key

 - Dose over at least 2 applications to ensure even distribution.

 White Cap can be used all year round, every 6 weeks, when animals have access to troughs.
 If this isn’t feasible in your operation, consider using over these key stress periods:

-- Late Pregnancy: Treat as often as possible before calving/lambing for optimal results.
+- Late Pregnancy: Treat pre-calving/lambing.
+Start at least 12 weeks before calving/lambing for optimal results and continue after birthing.
 This will see the breeder through calving/lambing into lactation and help with recovery.